 Few simple pantry ingredients along with thyme for a delicious side dish or a tasty topping for steak, burgers, quesadillas, chicken breast.
-Sautéed mushrooms is amazing on it's own or as a filling to make a tasty mushroom sandwich.
+Sautéed garlic mushrooms is amazing on it's own or as a filling to make a mushroom sandwich.

 Sautéed mushrooms are often soggy and bland.
 Cooked the wrong way, they begin steaming leaking copious amount of liquid into the pan, instead caramelizing into a golden brown glory.